 - When greeting acquaintances of similar social status and age, people tend to follow a standard sitting or standing bow.

-- The type of honorific title used when greeting someone depends on their age and gender (see Names and Titles in Naming for more information).
+- The type of honorific title used when greeting someone depends on their age and gender (see Addressing Others in Naming for more information).

 - The most common title used when greeting someone is ‘-san’.
 This suffix implies a level of familiarity and can be used to address both females and males.
 This form of address can also be used with either the person’s given name or surname (e.g. Haruki-san or MURAKAMI-san), as well as with the title of their occupation (e.g. hon’ya-san would mean ‘Mr/Ms Bookseller’).